Generalising Holographic Superconductors: More on higher spin fields

 \subsection{Na\"{i}ve versus physical models}

-The na\"{i}ve model introduced in Eqs.\,(\ref{eq:action_general}) and (\ref{eq:general_matter_Lagrangian}) and the thereupon derived EOM for $\psi$, Eq.\ (\ref{eq:eom_psi}), bear the two main shortcomings that were already mentioned in Section\,\ref{sec:buildingHS:generalised_action}.
-First and foremost, the kinetic part of Eq.\,(\ref{eq:general_matter_Lagrangian}) is not Lorentz-invariant in the holographic theory and does not describe the correct number of propagating degrees of freedom.
+The \emph{na\"{i}ve} model introduced in Eqs.\,(\ref{eq:action_general}) and (\ref{eq:general_matter_Lagrangian}) and the thereupon derived EOM for $\psi$, Eq.\ (\ref{eq:eom_psi}), bear the two main shortcomings that were already mentioned in Section\,\ref{sec:buildingHS:generalised_action}.
+First and foremost, the kinetic part of Eq.\,(\ref{eq:general_matter_Lagrangian}) is inconsistent with the axioms of Quantum Field Theory in curved spacetime as it leads to unphysical particle states and it does not describe the correct number of propagating degrees of freedom.
 Secondly, Eq.\,(\ref{eq:general_matter_Lagrangian}) does not exactly reproduce the known models for p-and d-wave superconductors and only the s-wave case matches the models in the literature, despite producing a similar superconducting phenomenology. \\ It is the latter problem that can be demonstrated the easiest to tackle, and will be the focus of attention in the following section. \\ It should then be illustrative to enumerate the differences between the generalised, naïve model defined by Eq.\,(\ref{eq:general_matter_Lagrangian}) in the non-interacting limit and the well-established Lagrangians that describe free tensor fields of ranks $\ell = 1$ and $2$ for different spacetimes.
 By doing so, the aims of the writers are two-fold: this discussion shall contribute to explaining where the differences originate from and will hopefully cast some light on some of the issues that could arise for higher spin fields. \\ Rank-$1$ tensors are suitable to describe the matter part of a p-wave holographic superconductor, and the right description of the dynamics of such fields in the free limit for Minkowski spacetimes is known to be given by the Proca Lagrangian\,\cite{Proca:1936ix}